Emily Roberts

-Emily Jane Roberts is an English guitarist and composer.
-She is the lead guitarist of the indie rock band The Last Dinner Party, and has a background in jazz and classical music.
+Emily Jane Roberts is a British guitarist and composer.
+She is the lead guitarist of the indie rock band the Last Dinner Party, and has a background in jazz and classical music.

 Early life and education

-Emily Jane Roberts began playing guitar at the age of six after being inspired by Carly Simon's performance at the end of Piglet's Big Movie; however, she found guitar lessons boring and quit.
+Roberts grew up in Chester in Cheshire, North West England, and began playing guitar at the age of six; however, she found guitar lessons boring and quit.
 At age nine, she returned to the instrument, learning acoustic guitar from a local teacher.

 She attended King's School, Macclesfield before moving to Manchester to attend Chetham's School of Music, where she studied both jazz and classical guitar.
 During her time there, she was a member of Chetham's Big Band and the Wigan Youth Jazz Orchestra.
 She later accepted a place in the BMus Jazz course at the Guildhall School of Music and Drama in London.
 Roberts was a semi-finalist in the BBC Young Jazz Musician competition in 2020.